Rs 2 crore cash seized in ACB raids on Telangana official - www.lokmattimes.com

 Rs 2 crore cash seized in ACB raids on Telangana official

-Hyderabad, Sep 16 Telangana’s Anti-Corruption Bureau (ACB) on Tuesday seized Rs 2 crore cash during the raids on ...
+Hyderabad, Sep 16 Telangana’s Anti-Corruption Bureau (ACB) on Tuesday seized over Rs 2 crore cash, unearthing properties during ...

-Hyderabad, Sep 16 Telangana’s Anti-Corruption Bureau (ACB) on Tuesday seized Rs 2 crore cash during the raids on the premises of an official of the electricity department.
+Hyderabad, Sep 16 Telangana’s Anti-Corruption Bureau (ACB) on Tuesday seized over Rs 2 crore cash, unearthing properties during the raids on the premises of an official of the Telangana Southern Power Distribution Company Limited (TGSPDCL).

-Sleuths of the anti-graft agency have been conducting searches at the premises of Ambedkar, Assistant Divisional Engineer (ADE) and his relatives since Tuesday morning.
+Sleuths of the anti-graft agency conducted searches at 11 locations linked to Ambedkar Erugu, Assistant Divisional Engineer (ADE) and his relatives since Tuesday morning.

-Ambedkar, who works as the ADE in the Manikonda area in Hyderabad, allegedly amassed huge wealth disproportionate to his known sources of income.
+Ambedkar, who works as the ADE in Ibrahimbagh, Hyderabad, allegedly amassed huge wealth disproportionate to his known sources of income.

-Fifteen teams of ACB officials were conducting searches at multiple locations in the city.

-ACB officials identified three plots owned by Ambedkar.
-He also owns a building in the Gachibowli area.

 This is the second major case of disproportionate assets detected by the ACB in less than a month.